-Core Elements of Schoolwide Programs
+Core Requirements for Schoolwide Programs

 Comprehensive Needs Assessment

 In preparing to implement a schoolwide program, those involved need to understand the gap between where the school is now and where they want to be when their vision is realized.
 The first step toward a comprehensive needs assessment is a school profile, a data-driven description of the school’s student, staff, and community demographics, programs, and mission.
 The school profile serves as a starting point for discussion by the planning team and provides useful information for each of the focus areas of the needs assessment that follows.

 Schools proposing to operate a schoolwide program are generally required to spend an entire year conducting the planning process.
 An exception may be made if the school district, in consultation with the school, determines that the school needs less time.
 The plan is based on the comprehensive needs assessment and describes the strategies the school will implement to address the needs of all children in the school, but particularly the needs of those at risk of not meeting Wisconsin's challenging academic standards.
 As appropriate and applicable, the plan should be developed in coordination and integration with other Federal, State, and local services, resources, and programs (Every Student Succeeds Act of 2015, 20 USC. § 6314).

 The plan must be developed with the involvement of parents and other members of the community to be served, as well as individuals who will carry out the plan.
 This includes teachers, principals, paraprofessionals, administrators, the local educational agency, tribes and tribal organizations present in the community, and, if appropriate, specialized instructional support personnel, technical assistance providers, school staff, and students.
 The plan must be available to the public.
 The information must be in an understandable format, and to the extent practicable, the plan should be provided in a language that the parents can understand (Every Student Succeeds Act of 2015, 20 USC. § 6314).